CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-4(ms-innovation).md

 ## Summary

-In this exercise, you have built your own multi-agent Copilot application locally and deployed a multi-agent Copilot application to Azure.
+In this lab, you have built your own multi-agent Copilot application locally and deployed a multi-agent Copilot application to Azure.

 ### You have successfully completed the lab